sca-research/uELMO/README.md

 It is trivial to see that matches quite well with our table above.
 Note that it is unclear whether Cycle 13 and Cycle 18 will turn into exploitable leakage in the end.
 In our current 50k traces, it seems that they might.
 That leakage has a reason to be weaker, yet can still be exploitable.
 We did not claim a reasonable cut-off point here: rather, we would prefer to let users define a cut-off point as he or she needs.
 Even neighbouring effects can be exploited in certain application scenarios; there is no guarantee they won't show up if we increase the number of traces to a larger number, say 1 million.
 However, there is also no guarantee that they will be a problem either, as the statistics only ensures there is some interaction, but not necessarily an exploitable one.

 For different setups, users can adjust `Windows/LeakageExtractor/LeakageExtractor/LeakageModel.h` to add/remove a certain component.
-For instance, to add the so-called [Neightbouring effect](https://doi.org/10.1007/978-3-319-64647-3_17), one can
+For instance, to add the so-called [Neightbouring effect](https://doi.org/10.1007/978-3-319-64647-3_17), one can set the following to 1
 > #define LSB_NEIGHBOUR 0//Allows for LSB based neibouring effect
 Re-run Step 2 and 3 shall add the neightbouring effect into consideration.